jtemel/jobserver/README.md

 #### jobs
 Receive a list of all the active jobs currently running on the server, or an appropriate message if no jobs are currently running.
 #### watch [pid]
 Recieve all the output of the job specified by pid.
 The number of clients watching a job is not bounded.
-If the client is already watching the job, remove the client from the watching status.
+If the client is already watching the job, removing the client from watching status.
 #### kill [pid]
-Kill the job specified by pid, notifing all of the clients watching the job's termination.
+Kill the job specified by pid, notifing all of the clients watching of the job's termination.
 #### run [jobname] [args](0 or more)
 Begin running the job "jobname" with the given args, and become the first client watching the job.
-The number of jobs that the server can maintain is boudned by 32, so requests that exceed this number will be declined.
+The number of jobs that the server can maintain is bounded by 32, so requests that exceed this number will be declined.
 #### exit
 Close your connection with the server and exit.
 (Server will still be active)